tma995/tma995.github.io/_posts/2019-04-13-identify-arvato-customer-segments.md

 ![iacs_kmeans4](https://github.com/tma995/tma995.github.io/raw/master/_posts/img/iacs_kmeans4.png)

-Following are the observation for each PCA feature:

-1st: Low-income, High mobility, areas with more family houses or business buildings; (should be interpreted on reverse meaning due to negative coefficients {-6.17289942})
+> 1st: Low-income, High mobility, areas with more family houses or business buildings; (should be interpreted on reverse meaning due to negative coefficients {-6.17289942})

-2nd: Cars: Upper-class, German, Fast, Sports;
+> 2nd: Cars: Upper-class, German, Fast, Sports;

-3rd: Not young, relatively wealthy, Interested in advertising and will to shop online;
+> 3rd: Not young, relatively wealthy, Interested in advertising and will to shop online;

-4th: Many online transactions, Not single, Has big family;
+> 4th: Many online transactions, Not single, Has big family;

 In conclusion, for the entire population, the target customer for this mail-order company is most likely to be:
 * Life Stage: in the middle age and has big family;